gleisson-jumpad/chat-rag-gcp/README.md

 - `multi_table_rag.py`: Core RAG implementation with vector search capabilities
 - `direct_query.py`: A simple standalone script for direct RAG queries
-- `test_rag.py`: Test script to verify RAG functionality
+- `Tests/test_rag.py`: Test script to verify RAG functionality
+- `Tests/test_vector_search.py`: Performance benchmark for vector search functionality
 - `db_config.py`: Database configuration utilities

 ## Testing with test_rag.py

-The `test_rag.py` script is a critical diagnostic tool for verifying your RAG implementation.
+The `Tests/test_rag.py` script is a critical diagnostic tool for verifying your RAG implementation.
 It performs the following functions:

 1. **Connection Verification**: Tests if the system can properly connect to the PostgreSQL database
 2. **Table Discovery**: Identifies available vector tables in the database